 There are a couple of ways you can upload your source files to the Crowdin Enterprise project.
 Use one of the following options:

-If you work with a source file format that is not listed on the Supported Formats article, we can develop custom pre-/post-processors for you.
+If you work with a source file format not listed in the Supported Formats article, we can develop custom pre-/post-processors for you.
 Feel free to contact our Support team with an inquiry.

 Upload Existing Translations

-Upload your existing translations to ensure that your previous work won’t be lost, and you continue from the point where you performed the transition.
+Upload your existing translations to ensure that your previous work won’t be lost and that you continue from where you performed the transition.
 If you plan to use integrations with GitHub, GitLab, or other services, your existing translations could be uploaded in an automated way.